 - To expose students to a range of careers in marine biology and provide opportunities for them to engage with visiting professionals

-- To educate students about the impact they have on the ocean, the challenges facing our climate, and how they can contribute to a sustainable and healthy ocean.
+- To educate students about the impact they have on the ocean, the challenges facing our climate, and how they can contribute to a sustainable and healthy ocean

-Semester II Course Outline 2019
+Semester 1 Course Outline September 2022-January 2023

-Week 1, February 2: Invasive Species
+Week 4, October 15: Invasive Species

-• Speakers and fields trips will be added throughout the semester
+• Speakers (virtual) will be added throughout the program|

 How to Apply